984-ISHU/GenMark/README.md

 - One-click email ad distribution to target audiences
 - Various templates for rapid campaign launch
 - Clean, responsive UI for a smooth cross-device experience
+- Seamless Team Collaboration: Invite members, and co-create campaigns in a shared workspace.
 - Easily customize and edit generated content to meet user requirements

 ---